csparkresearch/csparkresearch.github.io/README.md

   + show-toc option automatically generates a table of contents in the right sidebar
   + category will define the url. the following example will make `csparkresearch.in/expeyes17/sound/some-title.html`
   + Please specify at least one category.
+  + math: true .
+Use this only if you are using LateX style math equations enclosed in $ symbols, or $$ symbols.
+Includes MathJax

 ```
 ---